All About the Cry-It-Out Method for Sleep Training

 When Can You Start and Stop the Cry-It-Out Method?

-• Delivering a consistent bedtime routine
+• Following a consistent bedtime routine

 • Crying, being fussy, or appearing overtired in the evenings